n9010/wp-post-to-discord/README.md

 # wp-post-to-discord
-Based on Matt Weber Post to Discord.
+Based on the idea of Matt Weber Post to Discord.